 Abu Dhabi's economy is growing rapidly, with non-oil sectors like technology, finance, and tourism contributing significantly.
 For the first three quarters of 2024, the city's GDP grew by 3.9%, with non-oil activities increasing by 5.9%.

 Abu Dhabi is home to some of the most prominent financial institutions in the region, including the Abu Dhabi Investment Authority (ADIA) and other global banks.
-UK investors can take advantage of sophisticated banking and financial services, with the ability to open multi-currency accounts, obtain business loans, and access venture capital funding for new ventures.
+UK investors can take advantage of sophisticated banking and financial services, with the ability to open multi-currency accounts, obtain business loans, and access venture capital funding.

 When setting up a business in Abu Dhabi, you have three main options: Mainland Companies, Free Zone Companies, and Offshore Companies.
 Each has its own benefits depending on your business needs.